Code-Institute-Submissions/Somadevv-GamesDirect_MayResub/README.md

 The Featured page will contain all of next years' top rated games, The purpose of this is to support the user story:

-<pre>I want to be able to view the highest rated games featured for the coming year</pre>
+<pre>I should be able to view the highest rated games featured for the coming year</pre>

 The web application has a Contact page where the user can directly contact the support team, The purpose of this is to support the user story: